mcagriaksoy/20_20_20_eye_strain/README.md

 # Take Care of Your Eyes

-We all spend a lot of time looking at screens—phones, computers, TVs.
+We all spend a lot of time looking at screens, phones, computers, TVs.
 This can make our eyes tired and sore.
 The 20-20-20 app helps you rest your eyes with a simple rule: Every 20 minutes, look at something 20 feet (6 meters) away for 20 seconds.

 ![Promotion Banner](img/Promo.png)